 Did everyone know what they were agreeing to?
 Do they all have the same vision of what is supposed to happen next?
 Do they know what, exactly, they need to do?

-The quickest way to clear that up is to reduce it to writing.
-Put it down in good old black and white and see if everyone does indeed agree.
+The quickest way to clear that up is to put it in writing.
+Then see if everyone agrees.

 Even if you aren’t the meeting coordinator or team leader, you can do this.

-And don’t’ worry about being chastised for stepping up to clear things up.
-Most people will appreciate your effort.
+Any time that you step up to clear things up for everyone, people will appreciate your effort.

 Chances are that if you had a question about something, others do too.